chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 5. hal deploy apply

-### Extra Steps in Spinnaker to tag deployment subnets ###
+### Extra Steps in AWS Console is to tag deployment subnets for Spinnaker auto discovery###

-6. AWS Subnet tagging if tags do not show up.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.
+6. AWS Subnet tagging if subnets do not appear in Spinnaker UI.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.

-https://docs.armory.io/spinnaker-install-admin-guides/aws-subnets/
+For more information here is the Armory documentation on tagging Subnets https://docs.armory.io/spinnaker-install-admin-guides/aws-subnets/

 ```code